Griffin Bell: Indictment of L. Patrick Gray

 On April 10, 1978, Attorney General Bell announced the indictment of former acting FBI Director L. Patrick Gray, former FBI Assistant Director Mark Felt, and Felt's deputy, Edward S. Miller, for authorizing break-ins of New York City radical political activists.
 Bell introduced requirements that any authorized illegal activities must be made in writing.
 Five Department of Justice attorneys resigned over the alleged reluctance of Attorney General Bell to pursue others in the department for illegal activities related to domestic spying.

 Resignation

 Bell resigned on August 16, 1979, to return to private practice in Atlanta.

 Later career

 Bell being sworn in on the Court of Military Commission Review.
 Bell is the second individual from the left.

 Bell returned to private practice in Atlanta from 1979 until his death in 2009.
 In September 2004, Bell was appointed the Chief Judge of the United States Court of Military Commission Review.
 Bell was replaced by Judge Frank J. Williams in July 2007, when the first two cases were appealed to the Court, due to ill health.
+He represented Big Tobacco companies during their 1994 hearings.